statisticsnorway/bip-initializer/README.md

 pre-commit install
 ```

-> :info: Poetry shows a warning running on Mac.
+> :information_source: Poetry shows a warning running on Mac.
 This is because the alias `python` on Mac points to Python 2.7 :facepalm:.
 You may see a warning like the following:
 >
 > ```command
 > Python 2.7 will no longer be supported in the next feature release of Poetry (1.2).